How to help someone with dementia look after their oral health

 - Aggressive or frustrated outbursts

-Some of these behaviours are common symptoms of dementia, but if any of these symptoms feel out of the ordinary, get in contact with your local dental practice to seek their advice.
+Some of these behaviours are common symptoms of dementia, and may not be related to oral health.
+If any of these symptoms feel out of the ordinary, get in contact with your local dental practice to seek their advice.

 How to look after oral health in the early stages of dementia